RomanBurunkov/tm-is/README.md

 ## Functions

+- isEmpty: returns true/false. true if passed argument is null, empty string or undefined.
 - isObject: returns true/false. true if passed argument is an object except null.
 - isFunction: returns true/false. true if passed argument is a function.